‘There’s a lovely family feel to the school, it feels as if it has been here for ever.’ Visitor’s comment

 Parents’ comments, Transition feedback

 The Early Years Foundation Stagebuilds a secure foundation for learning throughout the school years based on the concept that all children need to play in order to have fun and in order to begin to understand the world around them.
-We assess and reflect for Early Years Provision against the ‘Bristol Standard’ which is a reflection journey on best practice for under 5’s.

 Like your child’s previous setting - pre-school, nursery, childminder - we provide formal childcare for children aged under 5, and are guided by the principles of the Early Years Foundation Stage, but as a reception class in a Church of England Primary School we are also guided by the school’s mission statement and Christian values.